-In addition to the on-ground works, a key aspect of the project is engaging the local community, schools, landholders and Indigenous community in river restoration.
+In addition to the on-ground works, a key aspect of the project is engaging First Nations Peoples, the local community, schools and landholders in river restoration.

 Are you interested in staying in touch about the project and when upcoming events are occurring?
 Please send your contact details to Ruth.

-Helping the Harvey is an Alcoa Foundation funded project through the Three Rivers, One Estuary initiative, and forms part of the wider collaborative partnership between Harvey River Restoration Taskforce, Water Corporation, Peel-Harvey Catchment Council and State NRM all working together under ‘Marron More Than a Meal’.
-Thanks to Lotterywest for their further support of the Harvey River Festival.
+Helping the Harvey is an Alcoa Foundation funded project through the Three Rivers, One Estuary initiative, and forms part of the wider collaborative partnership between Harvey River Restoration Taskforce, Department of Water and Environmental Regulation, Water Corporation, Peel-Harvey Catchment Council and State NRM all working together under ‘Marron More Than a Meal’.
+Thanks to Lotterywest for their support of the Harvey River Festival.
 For more information about this project, please send us an online query.